- SVS PB12-NSD vs PB-2000: Which is Better? - May 12, 2022

 The connectivity is well thought out too.
 The binding posts are compatible with banana plug connectors and speaker wire.
-They’re completely gold plated, ensuring the maximum conductivity between
+They’re completely gold plated, ensuring the maximum conductivity between the connection.

 The two crossover points have been tuned optimally as well.
 They use a Butterworth filter design at the crossovers to help maintain a flat response at those frequencies.
 I won’t get into the math here, but just know that the man who came up with the filter was known for solving “impossible” math problems.

 Let’s start at the bottom.
 Literally.
-The bottom-firing built in subwoofer measures eight inches in diameter with a long throw design.
+The bottom-firing built-in subwoofer measures eight inches in diameter with a long throw design.
 That means the bass can physically move the speaker further, resulting in a deeper low end.

 The midrange was the best area for me.
 The response is smooth and natural sounding, surprising for such an inexpensive set of speakers.
 They don’t fall victim to the peaks and valleys in the response curve like many other speakers on the market.

 With that being said, the midrange area doesn’t lend to the “warm” sound.
-The area is pronounced enough to not sound scooped, but isn’t the main act.
+The area is pronounced enough to not sound scooped but isn’t the main act.

 I do know that the highs sound great, though.
 The highs are crispy and present, but not too aggressive.
-The tweeter is clear, with trumpet notes a hi-hats coming through with ease.
+The tweeter is clear, with trumpet notes hi-hats coming through with ease.
 For watching movies, dialogue doesn’t get harsh, which is a plus.

 However, there’s a small issue.
 The speakers don’t shine at low volumes.
 If you’re like and have the cops called at least once a month for noise violations, that’s not an issue.
 They don’t sound bad, but they really sound their best from average levels and up.